rafin-edu/website-blocker-extension/README.md

 This is first time I  write an instruction of a project.
 I am so lazy to write any project README.

-This project is about website blocker & It is an AI powered website blocker extension.
+This project is about website blocking & It is an AI powered website blocker extension.

 To use the extension You need to clone the website from this link from your terminal:
 ```bash